Curriculum

 In December 2009, all State Governments together with the Australian Government, agreed to a partnership to establish a National Quality Framework for Early Childhood Education and Care.

-At Aspen Community Early Learning Centre, we are approved by the Queensland Government to provide an approved Kindergarten program taught by our Teacher, who holds a Bachelor of Education (Early Childhood).
+Aspen Community Early Learning Centre, are approved by the Queensland Government to deliver an approved Kindergarten program taught by our Early Childhood Teacher, who holds a Bachelor of Education (Early Childhood) and QLD Teachers Registration.

 The Centre programs are based on the Early Years Learning Framework, and the Queensland Kindergarten Learning Guidelines, where play is a child’s way of learning and understanding the world around them.